CodeQueen-AI/Speckit-Plus/README.md

 * A team defines that a **login page** must have username, password fields, validation and a “forgot password” link Developers (or an AI tool) implement it **exactly according to this specification**
 * AI code generators like **Gemini CLI** can take detailed specs and build functional modules automatically

+# 4️⃣ *SpecKit*
+SpecKit refers to tools or platforms that **help create, manage, or utilize specifications** in software development They guide developers or AI in building exactly what is required

+# 5️⃣ *Specification*
+A specification is a **detailed description of what a system, feature or software should do** including requirements, behavior, inputs, outputs, and constraints

+# 6️⃣ *Specification Tools*

+* *Gemini CLI* – AI tool that generates code based on specs

+* *Swagger / OpenAPI* – Defines API specifications for developers

+* *Figma / UI Specs* – Provides design specifications for UI elements

+* *SpecFlow* – For writing behavior-driven development specifications

+* *Jira / Confluence* – Can be used to document and manage specifications